Khusro Bakhtiar: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-236 (Rahim Yar Khan-V) in the 1997 Pakistani general election.
 He received 19,736 votes and defeated Makhdoom Ashfaq Ahmad, a candidate of Pakistan Peoples Party (PPP).

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-194 (Rahim Yar Khan-III) in the 2002 Pakistani general election.
 He received 70,116 votes and defeated Makhdoom Shahabuddin.
 In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-291 (Rahim Yar Khan-VII) but he was unsuccessful.

-On 4 September 2004, he was inducted into the Federal Cabinet of Prime Minister Shaukat Aziz and was appointed as Minister of State for Foreign Affairs.
+On 4 September 2004, he was inducted into the Federal Cabinet of Prime Minister Shaukat Aziz and was appointed Minister of State for Foreign Affairs.
 He continued to serve as Minister of State for Foreign Affairs until 15 November 2007.

 He ran for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-194 (Rahim Yar Khan-III) in the 2008 Pakistani general election, but was unsuccessful.
 He received 42,442 votes and lost the seat to Makhdoom Shahabuddin.

 He was re-elected to the National Assembly as an independent candidate from Constituency NA-194 (Rahim Yar Khan-III) in the 2013 Pakistani general election.
 He received 64,272 votes and defeated Makhdoom Shahabuddin.
 In the same election, he also ran for the seat of the National Assembly as an independent candidate from Constituency NA-195 (Rahim Yar Khan-IV) but was unsuccessful.
 He received 46,897 votes and lost the seat to Mustafa Mehmood.
 In the same election, he was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-289 (Rahimyar Khan-V).
 He received 25,898 votes and defeated Mian Muhammad Aslam Advocate.
 Following the election, he abandoned his Punjab Assembly seat in favor of the National Assembly seat.